openstack/puppet-keystone/README.md

 * All the keystone types use the CLI tools and so need to be ran on the keystone node.

+### Upgrade warning

+* If you've setup Openstack using previous versions of this module you need to be aware that it used UUID as the dedault to the token_format parameter but now defaults to PKI.
+If you're using this module to manage a Grizzly Openstack deployment that was set up using a development release of the modules or are attempting an upgrade from Folsom then you'll need to make sure you set the token_format to UUID at classification time.

 Development
 -----------